rei/rei-cedar-docs/docs/components/accordion/README.md

 ## 1.0.0

-- Includes cdr-accordion and cdr-accordion-item components
+- Includes CdrAccordion and CdrAccordionItem components
 - Toggles initial open state at group and individual level
 - Supports compact and border-aligned styles
 - Git commit reference ([cc998a4](https://github.com/rei/rei-cedar/commit/cc998a4f7a4a0278a86c35063ba6615196a46ba2))